luke-clifton/themk.net/notes/historic/daemon.md

     start-stop-daemon --stop --exec python --pidfile /path/to/sampler.pid

-This process will ensure that only a single instance of your prgram is running at any given time (it uses the PID file and the value of `--exec` to know whether or not your program is running).
+This process will ensure that only a single instance of your program is running at any given time (it uses the PID file and the value of `--exec` to know whether or not your program is running).